jupyterlab/jupyterlab/docs/source/user/file_formats.md

 ## Overview

 When working with code and data, you will encounter data and files in a wide variety of formats.
-JupyterLab provides a unified architecture for working with data.
-This model applies whether the data is in a file, or is provided by a Kernel as output in a notebook or code console.
+JupyterLab provides a unified architecture for viewing and editing data.
+This model applies whether the data is in a file or is provided by a kernel as rich output in a notebook or code console.

 For files, the data format is detected by the extension of the file.
 A single file extension may have multiple editors or viewers registered.
-For example a Markdown file (`.md`) can be edited in the File Editor, or rendered inline.
+For example a Markdown file (`.md`) can be edited in the file editor or rendered and displayed as HTML.

-You can access different editors and viewers for a file, by right-clicking on the filename in the File Browser and using the "Open With..." submenu:
+You can open different editors and viewers for a file by right-clicking on the filename in the file browser and using the "Open With..." submenu:

 [screenshot]

-To use these different data formats as output in the Notebook or Code Console, you can use the relevant display API for the kernel you are using.
-For example, the IPython kernel provides a `display` function that takes a `dict` of keys (MIME types) and value (MIME data):
+To use these different data formats as output in a notebook or code console, you can use the relevant display API for the kernel you are using.
+For example, the IPython kernel provides a `display` function that takes a `dict` of keys (MIME types) and values (MIME data):

 ```python
 from IPython.display import display